 - Ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.

 A description of individual course outcomes and updated program educational objectives and outcomes is available in the Department office and on the Department Website.

 A Master of Science degree in Electrical Engineering (MSEE) and a Master of Science degree in Bioengineering (MSBEGR) are also available.
 These degree programs are described in the Graduate Bulletin.
 Engineering students may also elect to complete a minor in Computer Engineering and/or Physics.

-Upon the recommendation and approval of the Engineering faculty, the honor student in Engineering will be recognized upon completion of the following requirements:
+Upon the recommendation and approval of the faculty of the Electrical Engineering and Physics Department, an honor student in Electrical Engineering will be recognized upon completion of the following requirements:

 - achievement of an overall GPA of 3.25 or better;